With creamy potatoes, crisp veggies, and a kiss of tangy Kewpie mayo, Japanese Potato Salad is the side that disappears first at every gathering.

 - Mash the potatoes lightly, leaving some small chunks for texture.
 Transfer the potatoes to a large bowl.

-- While the potatoes are hot, add 1 Tbsp rice vinegar (unseasoned) and freshly ground black pepper.
+- While the potatoes are hot, toss with 1 Tbsp rice vinegar (unseasoned) and freshly ground black pepper.
 Set aside to cool.
+Tip: Why not add mayonnaise here?
+Because the mayo will separate if you add it to hot potatoes.
+Therefore, work on the other ingredients while the potatoes cool down.

 To Prepare the Other Ingredients

-- Slice the boiled egg and chop it into smaller pieces.
-Set aside to cool.
+- Peel the boiled egg and chop it into smaller pieces.
+Set aside.

-- Peel 1 Persian cucumber (leave some skin on to create a striped pattern), and thinly slice it.
+- Peel 1 Persian cucumberleaving some skin on to create a striped pattern, and thinly slice it crosswise.
 Tip: If you‘re using a large cucumber, you may need to cut it in half or quarters lengthwise before slicing it.

 - Cut 2 slices Black Forest ham into 1-inch (2.5-cm) thin strips and set aside.